VamsiNayunipati/cloudpa2/vn294-readme.md

 ## Building a Wine Quality Prediction Model with Spark on AWS
+### Description:
+This project focuses on building a hand quality prediction ML model in Spark on top of AWS, trained in parallel with the EC2 model.
+The model will be saved and retrieved in a Spark application running on an EC2 instance.
+The work done in Python on Ubuntu Linux uses the data provided for training and validation, where performance is tested based on F1 scores The Spark application will use MLlib for training, and the validation data will contribute to model performance has improved.
+Additionally, Docker container will be built for predictive application and facilitate effortless deployment across environments.
 ### Cluster Creation:
 1. Login to AWS Account and start the lab
 2. Click on AWS Console